June 28, 2018 | Recruiting Software | Posted by Ascentis

 Build Your Employer Brand with Ascentis HCM Technology

 Organizations whom have already put thought, creativity and investment into developing cutting-edge, unique employment programs, without the right strategy in place to find and engage the right candidates, will never experience positive ROI.
 When it comes to employment branding, the Ascentis HCM Suite of products has a lot to offer.

 Ascentis Recruiting software harmonizes a client’s current careers page branding with our candidate self-service capabilities.
 And our custom onboarding forms allow companies to reinforce their brand with new hires who haven’t even started with the company yet.

 Our SCORM and AICC-compliant learning management solution does so much more than merely track training courses.
 When populated with a client's chosen combination of authored, leased and/or purchased content, our software acts as the definitive toolkit by which employees can build out their careers, not just “plan” them.

 We've also added a new engagement surveys capability which allows an organization to administer surveys on either an identified or anonymous basis, and we include extensive statistical reporting on the results of these surveys.

-Ascentis solutions are uniquely positioned to appeal to millennials, particularly within the SMB community, by offering complete employee and manager self-service functionality, browser independence, mobile apps where appropriate, and a level of consumer-banking grade security that includes both multi-factor authentication and data encryption-at-rest rarely seen in other SMB-focused HCM software suites.
+Ascentis solutions are uniquely positioned to appeal to millennials, particularly within the SMB community, by offering complete employee and manager self-service functionality, browser independence, mobile apps where appropriate, and a level of consumer-banking grade security that includes both multi-factor authentication and data encryption-at-rest rarely seen in other SMB-focused HR software suites.

 Our products allow you the opportunity develop and support an employer brand, and the freedom to experience greater productivity while you develop and elevate your workforce, and grow your business.
 Explore our easy-to-use and incredibly powerful tools and learn how we can help you build your employer brand through HCM technology.
-Watch Ascentis in Action to see for yourself.